Last Update: December 2020

 Spoiler Alert!
-Some of the most famous Thai dishes do not originate from Thailand at all!
+Some of the most famous dishes that Thai cuisine has to offer do not originate from Thailand at all!

 Or to put it more mildly, the Thai are masters of creative fusion cooking and then making it their own.
 China, India, Cambodia, Malaysia and even Europe all heavily influenced modern day Thai cooking.

 – Reveals how Thai cuisine was influenced throughout history;